enketo/enketo/README.md

     - Check [Dependabot](https://github.com/enketo/enketo/security/dependabot) for any vulnerabilities which may have been missed by Yarn (like `npm audit`, these sometimes differ).
 You may have to check `yarn.lock` for subdependencies.
 1. Update the `CHANGELOG.md` for each package which will be released, with its new version/date and any released changes.
 Breaking changes should be noted explicitly.
 1. Update package versions, "bottom up" (see above):
     - For each package which has updates pending release, update its version in `packages/$PACKAGE_NAME/package.json`.
-We follow
+We follow semantic versioning.
     - For each package which depends on that package, update its `package.json` to reference the new version.
-If
     - If `enketo-transformer` has been updated, also update `Form.requiredTransformerVersion` in `packages/enketo-core/src/js/form.js`.
 1. Ensure all updates are installed and applied in `yarn.lock`: `yarn install`.
 This will also verify that each package's main build process succeeds.
 1. Test all packages with updates applied: `yarn test`.